Earth Omega was the setting for a tabletop role-playing game series.

 From this point on Omega Man begins to demonstrate truly superhuman strength, invulnerability and the power of flight.

-His practical vulnerabilities to toxins, while he could shrug them off quickly their initial effects would be rapid and more effective than on ordinary humans, made him something of a running joke; a big strong man who couldn’t hold his liquor.
+His practical vulnerabilities to toxins.
+While he could shrug them off quickly their initial effects would be rapid and more effective than on ordinary humans.
+That made him something of a running joke; a big strong man who couldn’t hold his liquor.

-It was these early stories in which elements of Wells’ works, from the Martian invaders from War of the Worlds to the future evolution of mankind from The Time Machine and The Shape Of Things To Come became cannonacle elements of Earth Omega and inspired future themes up to the present age.
+It was these early stories in which elements of Wells’ works, from the Martian invaders from War of the Worlds to the future evolution of mankind from The Time Machine and The Shape Of Things To Come became cannon elements of Earth Omega.
+They inspired future themes up to the present age.

-After the end of the war, after the existance of the final solution was made public, Kruger-Schmitt became more heroic having helped Jews escape death with aid of the Golem, another secondary character from the Phantome books.
-Kruger-Schmitt even had his own brief stories in which the ravages of war torn Europe are expressly depicted as he makes an epic journey home to testify against his superiors in the Nuremberg Trials.
+After the end of the war, Kruger-Schmitt became more heroic.
+He was retconned[glass] as having helped Jews escape death with aid of the Golem, another secondary character from the Fantôme books.
+Kruger-Schmitt even had his own brief stories in which the ravages of war torn Europe are expressly depicted as he journeys to testify against his superiors in the Nuremberg Trials.

-These stores began the log rehabilitation of the German people in the eyes of the world and allowed people in Britain to feel that no matter how hard things were at home they were worse on the continent.
-Later Kruger-Schmitt becomes Captain Breaker (Kapitan Unterbrecher) working against the blockade of Berlin, smashing Soviet spy rings and later spiriting people over the wall.
+These stores began the rehabilitation of the German people in the eyes of the world.
+They allowed people in Britain to feel that no matter how hard things were at home they were worse on the continent.
+Later Kruger-Schmitt becomes Captain Breaker (Kapitan Unterbrecher).
+He opposed the blockade of Berlin, smashing Soviet spy rings and later spiriting people over the wall.

 Recently it has been revealed that much of the comics dropped into Europe contained coded messages to the resistance, including accurate maps and details of enemy emplacements.

 Once rationing began to relax the Omega Comics line exploded in the last of the War Era stories.
 Those were the famous multi-issue epic and original crossover event Trail Of The Ubermenchen.